 Throughout the undergraduate recruitment process, schools have the opportunity to capture huge volumes of data about student interests, behaviors and preferences.

 Even a single university could plausibly collect millions of data points in the course of its search, application and yield campaigns.
-Here at Royall & Company, by virtue of working with more than 300 institutions annually, we maintain an exponentially larger storehouse of real-world data than any single school would have on its own.
+Here at EAB Enrollment Services (formely Royall & Company), by virtue of working with more than 300 institutions annually, we maintain an exponentially larger storehouse of real-world data than any single school would have on its own.

 Over time, this data has helped us become more effective at engaging students on behalf of our partner institutions.
 It's given us important inputs for yield models that predict whether admitted students will actually enroll.